What causes knee pain?

-- Chronic injuries develop over a longer period of time, and are often the result of repeated stress to the knee.
+- Chronic injuries develop over a longer period of time and are often the result of repeated stress to the knee.
 This stress can cause the knee joints to move out of normal alignment; in some cases, your kneecaps may either be closer to each other or farther apart than they should be.

 Other possible reasons for chronic injuries may include: obesity, ligament weakness, not having enough protection from heel-strike shock, foot/ankle problems, improper exercise or lifting techniques, etc. Organic conditions would include infections and tumors.
-Your doctor will give you a thorough examination which may include range of motion (ROM) and orthopedic testing – to search for possible alignment/tracking problems, and to test for signs of muscle or ligament weakness to help determine the cause of your knee pain.
+Your doctor will give you a thorough examination which may include a range of motion (ROM) and orthopedic testing – to search for possible alignment/tracking problems and to test for signs of muscle or ligament weakness to help determine the cause of your knee pain.

 What are some of the causes of knee alignment problems?